ros2/ros2_documentation/source/Tutorials/Tf2/Using-Stamped-Datatypes-With-Tf2-Ros-MessageFilter.rst

    ros2 run learning_tf2_cpp turtle_tf2_message_filter

-If it's running right you should see streaming data like this:
+If it's running correctly you should see streaming data like this:

 .. code-block:: console